amosmtaita/natural_language_processing/README.md

 ## Create the `conda` environment

-`conda` environments are the playgrounds on which we’ll work in Python.
+`conda` environments are the playgrounds on which weâ€™ll work in Python.
 There are other tools to create environments too, but `conda` is included and installed when installing the
-Anaconda suite and is one the industry’s standards.
+Anaconda suite and is one the industryâ€™s standards.

 1. Open a terminal and go the folder you previously created